atomiv/atomiv.github.io/_pages/index.md

 ---

+## Introduction

 Atomiv an open standard for 10x software development.
+It's designed to help teams to have everything they need to start a software project.
+Atomiv provides an all-in-one template for backend development, frontend development, quality assurance, DevOps and project management.
+It speeds up the start up and provides a foundation and direction for rest of the project to result in high efficiency and high quality.
+The motivation behind Atomiv is the economics of software development standardization.

 ## Why?